Powerful pyridoxine! Bountiful B6! What other names can we give it?

-Because for those of you with a deficient luteal phase, B6 is an essential.
-Well, it's an essential for everybody, but those women need more.
+Women with a deficient luteal phase especially need B6.
 The RDA is really low, only 2 mg daily.
 If you're deficient, you need 50 mg - 100 mg daily.
 And you can go one step further and take P5P (pyridoxal 5' phosphate), the activated form of B6, because some people do not convert it effectively.
+B6 has to be converted to P5P in your liver.

-I have talked about this before, but it bears repeating: how do you know if you have a luteal phase defect and why does it matter?
+How do you know if you have a luteal phase defect and why does it matter?
 First, it matters because if your luteal phase, the time between ovulation and the start of your period, is too short, then a fertilized egg doesn't have enough time to implant and grow.
-You would know that you have a luteal phase defect if you follow your basal body temperature and it doesn't rise and stay elevated for at least 12 days post-ovulation.
+You would know that you have a luteal phase defect if you follow your basal body temperature and it doesn't rise and stay elevated for at least 12 days post-ovulation, so your periods come less than two weeks post-ovulation.
 Even though tracking your basal body temperature cannot tell you when ovulation is imminent, it is very useful to identify that ovulation did occur and that your luteal phase is sufficient.
-Become friends with your basal thermometer!

 Yellow fin tuna